confluentinc/examples/ccloud-observability/docs/index.rst

    |Producer Connectivity Loss|

 #.
-In order to isolate this problem to the producer, check the status of the |ccloud| cluster, specifically that it is accepting requests.
-Navigate to the ``Confluent Cloud`` dashboard.
+Check the status of the |ccloud| cluster, specifically that it is accepting requests to isolate this problem to the producer.
+To do this, navigate to the ``Confluent Cloud`` dashboard.

 #.
-Look at the top panels, they should all be green which means the cluster is operating safely within its resources.
+Look at the top panels.
+They should all be green which means the cluster is operating safely within its resources.

    |Confluent Cloud Panel|

    For a connectivity problem in a client, look specifically at the ``Requests (rate)``.
-If this value were yellow or red, the client connectivity problem could be due to hitting the |ccloud|
+If this value is yellow or red, the client connectivity problem could be due to hitting the |ccloud|
    requests rate limit.
 If you exceed the maximum, requests may be refused.
 See the :ref:`General Request Rate Limits scenario <ccloud-observability-general-request-rate-limits>` for more details.